TOSSI-Foundation/oai-nwdaf-ts/README.md

 * **Mind the throughput floor.** Path health needs roughly 2.4 Mbit/s per path before it reports anything other than unknown.
 The 60 Mbit/s default clears this easily.
-* **Mind the ceiling.** The VPP UPF forwards on a single core here, around 683 Mbit/s in total. `make load` warns if the offered load exceeds it.
+* **Mind the ceiling.** The VPP UPF forwards on a single core here, around 683 Mbit/s in total. `make load` warns when the offered load approaches it.

 To stop all traffic: